 I. The Board fully supports and will continue to advocate for the values, goals and tactics in the District’s Strategic Plan, recognizing it will be re-visited at least annually by the Board in our efforts for continuous improvement so that every child is future ready.
 There is an expectation of periodic updates by Administration on the actions defined in the plan as well as progress on the metrics established for the current school year.

 II.
 The Board will operate as a visionary governance team in partnership with the Superintendent.

 a.
 Strive to use productive practices in the Board’s operations and development, and ensure our decisions are based on data and deliberation.

 III.
-Continue a focus on student learning and successful outcomes so every child is future ready.
+Continue a focus on student learning--academic and social-emotional--and successful outcomes so every child is future ready.

 a.
 Set and communicate high expectations for student learning and push for continuous improvement in strengthening instruction using best practices.